bosterholz/cloudcourse/index.md

 Bonjour world!
 ```
 Great!
-But as you can see this script was executed localy.
+But as you can see this script was executed locally.
 We have multiple jobs and a whole cluster we could execute them on.
 Can't we share our jobs
 between all our instances using the workload manager "Slurm" we installed with our cluster?
 Sure, we just have to tell Nextflow to use Slurm instead
 of a local code execution.